 The Best Online Brokerage: Key Takeaways

-- Forget the fallacy of finding the ‘best online broker’ — find out what’s more important instead…
+- Forget the fallacy of finding the ‘best penny stock broker’ — find out what’s more important instead…

 - What to consider before you sign up with a broker and what you should always remember…

 - Why does the right broker matter?
 If you can’t answer that question — you must read this now!

 New to trading?
 Finding the best online brokerage should be your number-one concern.

 Here comes the tricky part.
 There’s no one best broker out there.
 You need to find the best broker for your trading style and goals.

 If you trade penny stocks like I do, finding the right broker is even more important.
 Why is that and how do you do that?
 Let’s start with the big picture.